bichngocdo/kpe/README.md

 # Keyphrase Extraction

-This repository contains the codes for the keyphrase extraction (KPE) task for patient documents.
+This repository contains the codes for the keyphrase extraction (KPE) task for patent documents.

 ## Installation